-- Wear light colored, & light weight, clothes.
+- Wear light colored, and light weight, clothes.
 Dark colors attract the sun.

-- Use an Arctic Bandanna, Consider purchasing two, so you can switch off and always have one ready and available as the other loses it’s coolness.
+- Use a Cooling Bandanna, found at uline.com or sparklingearth.com Consider purchasing two, so you can switch off and always have one ready and available as the other loses it’s coolness.
 Cover with water and keep sealed in a plastic container.
 Place container in cooler to stay cool.

 - Apply 30 SPF Sunscreen, half an hour before going into sun.
 Remember to cover the tops of your feet, back of your hands, neck and ears.
 Reapply according to directions.